soma00333/profile/docs/oss.md

       <td>Committer</td>
       <td>
         <ul>
-          <li>I developed a processor that compiled user scripts into WebAssembly files and executed them efficiently on a WASM runtime.
-This enhanced system extensibility and allowed users to customize workflows efficiently</li>
+          <li>I built a processor that turns user scripts into WebAssembly files and runs them on WASM.
+This lets users customize workflows easily</li>
-          <li>I developed a real-time logging system for the workflow engine.
-It leveraged storage and cache efficiently.
-This provided real-time visibility of worker execution status and enhanced monitoring efficiency</li>
+          <li>I built a real-time logging system for the workflow engine.
+It uses storage and cache well.
+Users can see worker status right away</li>
         </ul>
       </td>
     </tr>